vacuumlabs/ledger-app-cardano-shelley/doc/ins_sign_stake_pool_registration.md

 - Pool id must be given by key hash.

-- Pool reward account must be given in binary, not as a derivation path.

 - Some details (VRF key, pool relays) are not shown to the user.

 ---